-As I mentioned above, one of the more important skill sets that is often lacking in the small business is the business analyst.
+As I mentioned above, one of the more important skill sets that are often lacking in small businesses is the business analyst.
 The BA is someone who understands the basic flow of an ERP system, is good with software, and (usually) who knows your business.
 You can definitely find this within your team, especially if you have already been using an ERP system.
-The BA is going to understand the system holistically, and is going to guide the team through the Microsoft Dynamics implementation and be a leader.
+The BA is going to understand the system holistically and is going to guide the team through the Microsoft Dynamics implementation and be a leader.
 You may have more than one of these people on your team.
 Generally, you’ll know who they are.

 Sometimes there isn’t someone on the team that can fill this role.
 This usually happens when you don’t have an existing system and there isn’t any deep experience in the group with this kind of software.

 This often leads to trying to outsource the role.

 If hiring someone as a consultant to fill this role, it is very important when choosing a BA to focus on these skills:

 - Experience with ERP systems in the same class as the one you are buying.